Meghan & Harry’s Trip To Morocco Is All About Empowering Young Girls

 Meghan Markle is off yet again.
-After celebrating her baby shower in New York earlier this week, the mum-to-be is boarding another plane — this time to Morocco.
+After celebrating her baby shower in New York earlier this week, the mom-to-be is boarding another plane — this time to Morocco.

-Kensington Palace tweeted last week that the the Duke and Duchess of Sussex will visit the North African country from 23rd February until the 25th.
-It was rumoured to be a babymoon, but they are actually going on official royal business and tackling some pretty important causes.
+Kensington Palace tweeted last week that the the Duke and Duchess of Sussex will visit the African country from February 23 through the25th.
+It was rumored to be a babymoon, but they are actually going on official royal business and tackling some pretty important causes.
 “The Duke and Duchess are looking forward to the visit which will highlight the vital roles that girls’ education and youth empowerment are playing in, and shaping, modern Morocco,” a Kensington Palace spokesperson said, per People.

 Advertisement